DevExpress/devextreme-vue/README.md

 ### <a name="custom-templates"></a>Custom templates ###
 You can customize widget elements' appearance via the corresponding template properties.

 To specify a DevExtreme Vue Component template, use a [named slot](https://vuejs.org/v2/guide/components-slots.html#Named-Slots) to specify a template markup.
-You also should specify a [slot scope](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) to get access to the template element data.
+You also should specify a [slot scope](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) to access the template element data.

 For instance, you can specify the itemTemplate: